Premium

 Summary

 This practical lesson guides students through the essential elements of an employee handbook.
-Activities include matching vocabulary related to company policies, a listening gap-fill about a new hire's experience, and a reading comprehension task about a workplace incident.
+Activities include a vocabulary matching task related to company policies, a listening gap-fill about a new hire's experience, and a reading comprehension task about a workplace incident.
 Students will also practice modal verbs for rules and recommendations, learn useful phrases for asking questions, and engage in a role-play between a new employee and an HR manager, consolidating their learning in a real-world context.

 Activities